Western Allied invasion of Germany: U.S. First Army makes first contact with the advancing Soviets (25 April)

-Every unit along the Elbe–Mulde line was anxious to be the first to meet the Red Army.
-By the last week of April, it was well known that the Soviets were close, and dozens of American patrols were probing beyond the east bank of the Mulde, hoping to meet them.
 Elements of the 1st Army's V Corps made first contact.
 At 11:30 on 25 April, a small patrol from the 69th Infantry Division met a lone Soviet horseman in the village of Leckwitz.
 Several other patrols from the 69th had similar encounters later that day, and on 26 April the division commander, Maj.
 Gen. Emil F. Reinhardt, met Maj.
 Gen. Vladimir Rusakov of the Soviet 58th Guards Rifle Division at Torgau in the first official link-up ceremony.

 25 April is known as Elbe Day.

 U.S. 6th Army Group heads for Austria

 While the 12th U.S. Army Group made its eastward thrust, Devers' 6th U.S. Army Group to the south had the dual mission of protecting the 12th U.S. Army Group's right flank and eliminating any German attempt to make a last stand in the Alps of southern Germany and western Austria.
 To accomplish both objectives, Patch's 7th Army on Devers' left was to make a great arc, first driving northeastward alongside Bradley's flank, then turning south with the 3rd Army to take Nuremberg and Munich, ultimately continuing into Austria.
 The French 1st Army, under de Lattre de Tassigny, was to attack to the south and southeast, taking Stuttgart before moving to the Swiss border and into Austria.

 Initially, the opposition in the 6th U.S. Army Group's sector was stiffer than that facing the 12th U.S. Army Group.
 The German forces there were simply in less disarray than those to the north.
 Nevertheless, the 7th Army broke out of its Rhine bridgehead, just south of Frankfurt, on 28 March, employing elements of three corps—the XV Corps to the north, the XXI Corps in the center, and the VI Corps to the south.
 The XV Corps' 45th Infantry Division fought for six days before taking the city of Aschaffenburg, 35 mi east of the Rhine, on 3 April.
 To the south, elements of the VI Corps met unexpectedly fierce resistance at Heilbronn, 40 mi into the German rear.
 Despite a wide armored thrust to envelop the enemy defenses, it took nine days of intense fighting to bring Heilbronn fully under American control.
 Still, by 11 April 7 Army had penetrated the German defenses in-depth, especially in the north, and was ready to begin its wheeling movement southeast and south.
 Thus, on 15 April when Eisenhower ordered Patton's entire 3rd Army to drive southeast down the Danube River valley to Linz, and south to Salzburg and central Austria, he also instructed the 6th U.S. Army Group to make a similar turn into southern Germany and western Austria.